-FANTA works to improve the health and nutrition of vulnerable children and mothers in the developing world through programs supporting maternal and child health and nutrition (MCHN).
+FANTA worked to improve the health and nutrition of vulnerable children and mothers in the developing world through programs supporting maternal and child health and nutrition (MCHN).

-FANTA supports programs in a number of target countries to prevent malnutrition and improve the nutritional status of people affected by infectious diseases.
+FANTA supported programs in a number of target countries to prevent malnutrition and improve the nutritional status of people affected by infectious diseases.

-FANTA helps governments and other stakeholders design, implement, and monitor nutrition information systems; respond to nutrition emergencies; and better address chronic food insecurity.
+FANTA helped governments and other stakeholders design, implement, and monitor nutrition information systems; respond to nutrition emergencies; and better address chronic food insecurity.

-FANTA provides state-of-the-art technical support to strengthen food security policies, programs, and systems in developing countries.
+FANTA provided state-of-the-art technical support to strengthen food security policies, programs, and systems in developing countries.

-FANTA examines, strengthens, and promotes the vital linkages between agriculture and nutrition in countries and communities where we work.
+FANTA examined, strengthened, and promoted the vital linkages between agriculture and nutrition in countries and communities where we worked.

-FANTA’s country-level nutrition advocacy activities actively engage government and nongovernment stakeholders by providing current, evidence-based information.
+FANTA’s country-level nutrition advocacy activities actively engaged government and nongovernment stakeholders by providing current, evidence-based information.

-FANTA’s work includes developing national social and behavior change strategies and creating materials for social and behavior change advocacy.
+FANTA’s work included developing national social and behavior change strategies and creating materials for social and behavior change advocacy.

 Implementation science was central to FANTA’s mandate to help improve nutrition programming by translating research and experience into evidence-based program guidance and practice.